Liverpool Empire Theatre: Exterior

 The theatre was designed by W. and T. R. Milburn for Moss Empires; the carving and the ornamentation in the auditorium were carried out by E. O. Griffiths.
 The building is constructed on a steel frame, with a Portland stone façade and brick elsewhere.
 The architectural style of the façade is free Neoclassical.
 The front of the theatre is in five bays, the central three of which have an attic rising above the two lateral bays.
 The ground floor of the central bays contains the entrance doors and over them is a steel canopy decorated with medallions and guilloché bands.
 The storey above ground level contains the balcony, with single and paired Ionic columns, between which are recessed windows.
 Over this is a dentilled cornice and the attic.
 In the first floor of the side bays there are windows in architraves that are flanked by shallow pilasters above which is a plain parapet.

 Interior

 The entrance foyer is on the ground level, with stairs to the balcony on both sides of the foyer.
 The seats are raked both to the sides and to the rear in order to improve the lines of sight.
 The internal decoration is in Louis XVI style.
 It contains "many curious decorative features including carved elephant caryatids".

 Conservation

 The theatre was listed in the National Heritage List for England as a Grade II listed building on 16 October 1990.
 When it was opened its design was considered advanced, owing to the raked seating layout.
 There are 2,350 seats, Britain's largest two-tier auditorium.
 It is sited in the William Brown Street Conservation Area.

 Past performances

+Performers in the original theatre included George Formby Sr., Harry Tate, Dan Leno, Florrie Forde, The Two Bobs, and Wilson, Keppel and Betty.
+The first production in the present theatre was Better Days, starring Stanley Lupino, Maisie Gay and Ruth French.
+Subsequent performers have included Fred Astaire and his sister Adele Astaire, Frank Sinatra, Judy Garland, Bing Crosby, Mae West, Laurel and Hardy, Roy Rogers and Trigger, Charlton Heston, Sarah Bernhardt, Henry Irving, Vesta Tilley, and Arthur Askey.

+In 1957, a local pop group called The Quarrymen appeared at the theatre.
+They returned in 1959, having changed their name to "Johnny and the Moondogs".
+They returned to the Empire again in 1962, now named The Beatles.
+The Beatles played the Empire for the last time on 5 December 1965.

+The Rolling Stones performed at the Empire Theatre with Ike & Tina Turner and The Yardbirds on 25 September 1966.

+During the 1970s, two Royal Command Performances were held in the Empire, and in 2007 the theatre was the venue for the Royal Variety Performance in recognition of Liverpool being made the European Capital of Culture the following year.